rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 A third-party tool for collecting and analysing analytics data from across a fleet of deployed servers.
 Their website is [segment.com](https://segment.com/).

+### Side-effect

+The observable effect of a computation that is independent of its input parameters and return value.
+This includes reading from global state, randomness, input/output, logging, or anything else that isn't returning a value.